papistan/taptrust/README.md

 GET:

 * `/api/tokens` to GET all tokens and their reviews
-* `/api/tokens/:tokenId` to GET a specific coin, and it's reviews
+* `/api/tokens/:name` to GET a specific coin, and it's reviews (Will add separate GET for `api/tokens/:tokenId` if needed)
 * `/api/tokens/:tokenId/review` to GET all of a specific token's reviews
 * `/api/reviews/:reviewId` to GET a specific review